Corey4005/STEMNET-Daily-Files/README.md

 ```
 python main.py
 ```
+This will create all daily files from the oldest to most recent observation times in the `daily_files` directory.
+If `main.py` is called again, it will not reprocess the oldest timestamps.
+It will only process observations that it has not seen.
+If you would like to check what the last observation time processed was for each station, go to the `logfiles/last_station_times/` directory and the most recent timestamp is stored in a `<station>.csv` file that is utilized by the software for each `main.py` call afterwards.

 # Crontab Setup
 The data at[data.al.climate.com](https://data.alclimate.com/) is updated every hour.
 Therefore, to automate python being called every hour so that data files can be updated, set up a chrontab and call `main.py`.
 For example, to setup a crontab so that new daily file observations can be added to daily files in the `daily_files` directory every hour, (even when you are away from your machine and it is sleeping) run the following commands: